hreeya07/TechSaksham_AI/README.md

 # TechSaksham Program
 **Provided by:** Microsoft, SAP & Edunet Foundation

+TechSaksham is a program that aims to equip women with technical skills and encourage them towards technology careers.
+The program particularly focuses on women because India has one of the youngest workforce in the world but with a large skill-gap with regards to the jobs of the future and an even higher gender disparity when it comes to STEM careers.

 ## Course - Artificial Intelligence
 ## Capstone Project
 ### Team Name - Future Science